TOEIC: 2006 redesigned TOEIC tests

 According to a survey conducted in 2006 by the Institute for International Business Communication (財団法人 国際ビジネスコミュニケーション協会, Zaidanhōjin Kokusai Bijinesu Komyunikēshon Kyōkai), 56.8% of the respondents who took both the older and the revised versions of the TOEIC test in Japan find the latter version more difficult.
 The lower the score the test taker achieves, the more marked this tendency becomes.
 As many as 85.6% of those who earned scores ranging from 0 to 395 points find the revised TOEIC test more difficult, while 69.9% of those who earned 400 to 495 points think this way, as do 59.3% of those who earned 500 to 595 points.
-Among those who achieved 600 to 695 points 58.9% agree with these findings.
-700 to 795 points 48.6%, 800 to 895 points 47.9%, and 900 to 990 points 39.8%.
+Among those who achieved 600 to 695 points, 58.9% agreed with these findings; 48.6% of those who scored 700 to 795 points agreed; 47.9% of those who scored 800 to 895 points agreed; and 39.8% of those who scored 900 to 990 points agreed.

 2006 also saw the addition of TOEIC Speaking & Writing tests.
 In 2007 there were additional changes to the TOEIC Reading & Listening test that decreased emphasis on knowledge of grammatical rules.

-How the TOEIC Listening and Reading test is scored
+Test scores in redesigned TOEIC

 Scores on the TOEIC Listening and Reading test are determined by the number of correct answers.
 The number of correct responses on each section is multiplied by five and converted to a scaled score.
 Three TOEIC Listening and Reading scaled scores are given for each examinee: